hashicorp/terraform-provider-azurerm/website/docs/r/mssql_server_extended_auditing_policy.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Ms SQL Server Extended Auditing Policy.
+* `create` - (Defaults to 30 minutes) Used when creating the MS SQL Server Extended Auditing Policy.
 * `read` - (Defaults to 5 minutes) Used when retrieving the MS SQL Server Extended Auditing Policy.
 * `update` - (Defaults to 30 minutes) Used when updating the MS SQL Server Extended Auditing Policy.
 * `delete` - (Defaults to 30 minutes) Used when deleting the MS SQL Server Extended Auditing Policy.